 1. Have open, active accounts that are in good standing.Your credit score is a measure of how well you’ve handled credit accounts in the past.
-You won’t have a good credit score if you don’t have any accounts or if all the accounts are closed or delinquent.
-Adding good accounts will boost your credit score.
-That may mean starting over with a secured credit card or another other credit cards for bad credit.
+You won’t have a good credit score if you don’t have any accounts or if all the accounts you do have are closed or delinquent.
+Adding good accounts to your credit report will boost your credit score.
+That may mean starting over with a secured credit card or another other credit card for bad credit.

 3. Keep your accounts out of collections.Debt collection accounts are one of the most serious types of delinquencies you can have.
 Since any account – even a small library fine or your kid’s cafeteria fees – has the potential to wind up on your credit report, it’s important that you pay all your debts or at least make payment arrangements with the biller.